 - 4.1 Under the current arrangements for retained Business Rates, where a Council collects rates above an assessed baseline level set by the Government, a 50% levy is applied that is paid to the Government.
-In order to avoid this 50% levy a business rates pool was adopted with the County Council and other districts within Lincolnshire. - 4.2 A revaluation exercise for business rates will take effect from 1 April 2023.
-The Council is expecting a number of appeals against the revaluation.
-A provision has been put aside based on intelligence from the Council's advisors to hopefully cover any effects from this but there still remains a large amount of uncertainty in this area. - 4.3 Table 2 provides details of the anticipated business rates figures for 2024/25 and provisional figures for 2025/26 through to 2028/29.

-4.4 It is important that members note that the potential changes to the retention of Business Rates from 2023/24 presents a significant uncertainty around future funding levels.
-It is very likely that as part of the ongoing reassessment of Area Needs the Government may significantly change the current baseline levels.
-As such the current amount of retained business rates that the Council is experiencing could be significantly reduced under these new arrangements.
+In order to avoid this 50% levy a business rates pool was adopted with the County Council and other districts within Lincolnshire. - 4.2 A revaluation exercise for business rates took effect from 1 April 2023.
+A provision has been put aside for any potential appeals based on intelligence from the Council's advisors to cover any effects from this, but there still remains a large amount of uncertainty in this area. - 4.3 Table 2 provides details of the anticipated business rates figures for 2024/25 and provisional figures for 2025/26 to 2028/29. - 4.4 It is important that members note that any changes to the retention of Business Rates model from 2026/27 presents a significant uncertainty around future funding levels.
+There is the potential that as part of the ongoing reassessment of Area Needs the Government could significantly change the current baseline levels.
+As such the amount of retained business rates that the Council is benefiting from could be significantly reducedunder any new arrangements.